US Women’s Open in Houston postponed until December

 The USGA said Friday the rapid developments of COVID-19 has led the Women’s Open at Champions Golf Club to be postponed.
 Instead of being held June 4-7, the new date is Dec.
 10-13.

-That would be the latest a major championship is played, and the first time an official LPGA Tour event was held entirely in December since Sandra Haynie won the Pensacola Ladies Invitational in 1966.
+That would be the latest a major championship is played, and the first time an official LPGA Tour event was held entirely in December since Maria Hjorth won the LPGA Tour Championship in 2010.

 Mike Davis, the CEO of the USGA, said the move couldn’t have happened without collaboration with the LPGA Tour and Fox Sports, its broadcast partner which has NFL games during December.